1newstar/OracleScripts/Docs/sources/DatabaseHandover.rst

     end;
     /

 We *attempt* to be consistent in the naming of services etc. In this example, the service is ``cfgsrv`` because the *primary database* is named CFG.
 So the service name is always, or at least, wherever possible, the primary database name plus 'srv'.
-The truigger name is therefore the service_name with '_trigger' tagged on.
+The trigger name is therefore the service_name with '_trigger' tagged on.

 The services currently in use are: